thunderbird/webext-support/modules/vfs-toolkit/vfs-provider/README.md

 });
 ```

 `reportNewConnection` persists the connection in the provider's local storage and sends a notification to the consumer's vfs-toolkit client API.
-The client stores the connection and is then able to access it via a file picker or through the client API (without user interaction).
+It resolves after the client has stored the connection, so the connection is immediately available through a file picker or the client API.

 ### Capabilities